front cover of The Age and Stage of George L. Fox, 1825-1877

 Peculiar Portrayals

-Mormons on the Page, Stage and Screen
+Mormons on the Page, the Stage and the Screen

 Mark T Decker